How do I make my site say it’s “secure” in web browsers?

 After doing steps 1-3, your pages should show as “secure” whenever anyone views them using https://www.example.com/.

-You may wish to force every page to always display as “secure”, even if someone types it as http://.
+You may wish to force every page to always display as “secure”, even if someone types it as http:// or uses an outdated bookmark or search result.
 If you want to do that, our Forcing SSL Connections page explains how.